-The 2004 draft report acknowledges that agencies use "different methodologies and valuations in quantifying and monetizing" costs and benefits.102 But, this means that, "OMB finds itself in the difficult position of comparing apples and oranges, again making the public highly suspect of reported aggregated cost-benefit estimates."103
+The 2004 draft report acknowledges that agencies use "different methodologies and valuations in quantifying and monetizing" costs and benefits.
+Dut, this means that, "OMB finds itself in the difficult position of comparing apples and oranges, again making the public highly suspect of reported aggregated cost-benefit estimates."
+Dut the public highly suspect of reported aggregated cost-benefit estimates.